MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-android/device-connected.png" alt-text="Screenshot that notifies user that device is connected for Android devices.":::

    > [!NOTE]
-   > Bluetooth and an internet connection are required for this step and must both be enabled on your mobile and remote device.
+   > Bluetooth and an internet connection are required for this step and both must be enabled on your mobile and remote device.

 1. Your device opens a security window.
 Save the passkey to Authenticator following the prompts on your device.

-1. Once the passkey is successfully created on your device, you're directed back to **My Security info**.
+1. Once the passkey is successfully created on your device, you're directed back to [My Security info](https://aka.ms/mysecurityinfo).

 1. Name the passkey something memorable to you and select **Done**.